MET4L-DS/AskMe/README.md

 ![LawGPT](https://github.com/user-attachments/assets/53151992-d665-4d5f-a6b8-663834b58272)

-LawGPT is a comprehensive tool designed to provide legal advice based on Indian laws and the Indian Penal Code (IPC).
+LawGPT is a comprehensive tool designed to provide legal advice based on Indian laws and the Bharatiya Nyaya Sanhita (BNS).
 This project simulates a virtual lawyer, offering guidance and insights into various legal scenarios, helping users navigate through legal complexities with ease.

 ## Table of Contents